traefik-workshops/traefik-microsoft-workshop/module-1/readme.md

 ## Get started with Traefik Application Proxy

 > [!IMPORTANT]
-> :pencil2: Run the steps below in your cluster.

-1. Clone git repo into your client.

-    ```bash
-    git clone git@github.com:traefik-workshops/traefik-microsoft-workshop.git
-    ```
+> :pencil2: Make sure you create the cluster in module-0 and connect to it before running the following commands:

-2. Install Traefik using helm.
+1. Install Traefik using helm.

     - Add the helm repository
     ```bash